 Given that the percentage of first-time full-time undergraduates is so low, the mission of Adrian College may reflect other priorities such as providing education for "returning" or "part-time" students.
 The following data should be discounted accordingly.

 If you are not a "First-Time/Full-Time Undergraduate Degree Seeker" then you will want to ask Adrian College about graduation rates for other more appropriate groups of students.

-Adrian College performs above average at graduating its first-time/full-time students on all fronts, posting an on-time (two or four years depending on the degree) and overall graduation rate of 43.8% and 56.6% respectively.
+While Adrian College performs above average when it comes to the 36.3% of first-time/full-time students they graduate on time (two or four years depending on the degree), their overall graduation rate of 53.6% ranks it similar to the average college.